itsToggle/plex_debrid/README.md

 ></details>

 ### Limitations:
-- This script is built around the Plex media type.
+- If plex is chosen as the library service, trakt and overseerr content needs to be matched to the plex media type.
 In order to accurate match content from Overseerr and Trakt to Plex, its neccessary to have at least one movie and one show inside a library thats visible by plex_debrid.
 Thats because in order to accurately match content, a search by imdb/tmdb/tvdb ID is necessary - which currently only works by requesting a "Fix Match" call to an existing library item.
 Until Plex allows a universal search by ID, this is the best I can do.
 - plex_debrid cannot destinguish between a truly empty library and a library that couldnt be reached because its offline (or not reachable for any other reason).
 In order to avoid unwanted behaviour, the script simply stops running whenever an empty library is encountered.
 You will need to manually add at least one media item to the libraries visible by plex_debrid, before the download automation can run savely.

 ## Buy me a beer/coffee? :)